futureofcoding/futureofcoding.org/papers/comprehensible-frp/index.md

 ### 4.1 Elm TodoMVC

 In Elm, any message can modify any state.
-For example, in the reducer (called  `update` in [Elm ToDoMVC](https://github.com/evancz/elm-todomvc/blob/master/Todo.elm)), the `Add` message triggers an update of three different pieces of state:
+For example, in the reducer (called  `update` in Elm ToDoMVC, the `Add` message triggers an update of three different pieces of state:

 ![image](https://user-images.githubusercontent.com/2288939/42886488-ab1c24c4-8a71-11e8-92f5-13dc2f282ad4.png)